 Tidal, chlorophyll, surface temperature, weather and what I consider the most precious of its abilities, offline maps.
 When you head out to sea, you won’t have much reception, and that means that the other apps fall short.

 FishTrack allows you to cache or “store” map information onto your device where you can view them without a connection of any kind.
-Keeping in mind however that the information you save will be the map and conditions at the time you save them.
+Keep in mind, however, that the information you save will be the map and conditions at the time you save them.

 The app is free but also has a paid option that allows for a more detailed map and some navigation features that are great to have for fishing areas where you have an internet connection.
-This app lacks an expensive social aspect like others but it is a great app for the saltwater angler.
+This app lacks an expensive social aspect like others but it is one of the best saltwater fishing apps out there.

 Troll Master Depth Calculator

 One of the hardest factors of trolling is the depth you need to fish and this is further complicated in saltwater fishing.
 Troll Master Depth Calculator is a simple app that does the math to tell you specifically what depth you are going to run.